rakutenanalytics/ios-rakutenanalytics/README.md

  access to be properly configured.
 Please refer to @ref device-information-keychain-setup "Setting up the keychain" for the right way to do so.

-@attention Without this, RSDKAnalytics will still work but will not assign the `PERSISTENT_COOKIE` RAT field with the device's unique identifier, when sending records to RAT servers.
+@attention Without this, RSDKAnalyticsManager::spoolRecord: will raise a `NSObjectInaccessibleException`.

 ## Usage